top of page

 I tried for the first 30 years of my life to be everything to everyone, skipping over the most important one of all.
 Myself.
 It is not wrong to love yourself, it is essential.
 Spending more time thinking studying and reflecting on who I am in my core has made me even more fascinated to learn more.
 The more I learn and grow from the inside, the more I can give confidently, show up authentically, and love presently; 3 aspects that if I am doing well, I can be the best version of myself.

-Somewhere between 5 and 30 years old I listening so much to the loud external ones and neglected the small quiet one.
-I made a decision earlier this year to 'stop working off of other peoples to-do lists'.
-This choice involved leaving an absolutely incredible company, amazing salary and benefits, trusting and collaborative co-workers, innovation, growth and opportunity.
+Somewhere between 5 and 30 years old I listened so much to the loud external ones and neglected the small quiet one.
+I made a decision earlier this year to 'stop working off of other people's to-do lists'.
+This choice involved leaving an absolutely incredible company, amazing salary, and benefits, trusting and collaborative co-workers, innovation, growth, and opportunity.
 It was on paper the dream job.
-It was the perfect job to present to the outside world that I was happy, successful, determined, that my Masters degree was 'worth it'.
-I am so thankful for Philips for leading me on this chapter of my life into forcing myself to think about what brings me joy.
+It was the perfect job to present to the outside world that I was happy, successful, and determined, that my Masters degree was 'worth it'.
+I am so thankful to Philips for leading me on this chapter of my life into forcing me to think about what brings me joy.
 Who and what I am living for?

 I left a terrific job for a dream in my head, during a global pandemic that would impact the demand for childcare.
 I battled with my ego about it being the right time, would I make it a reality, what would I do if I failed, what would others think?

-The magic in tomorrow is that tomorrow is a real day, not a dream, not a hope, not a maybe someday.
+The magic in tomorrow is that tomorrow is a real day, not a dream, hope, or maybe someday.

 Bee You, Bee Happy